Loading Events

 Sedona Poetry Slam

-The Sedona Poetry Slam takes the stage on Saturday, May 11, as performance poets bring high-energy, competitive spoken word to the Mary D. Fisher Theatre starting at 7:30 p.m.
+The Sedona Poetry Slam returns on Saturday, Feb.
+1. Performance poets will bring high-energy, competitive spoken word to the Mary D. Fisher Theatre starting at 7:30 p.m.

 A poetry slam is like a series of high-energy, three-minute one-person plays, judged by the audience.
-Anyone can sign up to compete in the slam for the $100 grand prize, $50 second-place prize and $25 third-place prize.
+Anyone can sign up to compete in the slam for the $75 grand prize and $25 second-place prize.

 Open Slam